 My AdSense used to take nearly a year before reaching $100 – the minimum you need in order to be paid out.
-This is why I didn’t think twice before completely removing AdSense code when I saw it slowing my blog down.
+I am paying more than that just for hosting.
+That’s why I didn’t think twice before completely removing AdSense code when I saw it slowing my blog down.
 I also removed Amazon’s recommendation ads and I saw further improvement in PageSpeed score.

 5. I Stopped Using Google Analytics

 Yep, that’s what I just did.
 PageSpeed told me Analytics was also a small hurdle in my blog’s performance.
 How dare you?
 I asked as I removed the tracking code from my blog.
 And the orange recommendation was gone from PageSpeed results.

 But how do I know how many visitors my blog gets without Analytics?
 Well, there are Google Analytics alternatives which are free, don’t slow your pages down, and respect users’ privacy.